Flesh of the Unforgiven: A Descent into Disorientation and Dark Deals

 The Unforgiven Souls: What Was the Point?

-The film’s ambiguous ending is perhaps its most frustrating element.
-Sienna, having revealed her dark machinations, disappears, seemingly reborn through the death dealer’s pact, having faced her fear of life without Jack.
-The voiceover explains that the “unforgiven” are now “reborn souls,” no longer afraid, merely “pages in the death dealer’s diary of death.”
-The final scene, with Jack writing his story and a blonde woman tied up on the couch, leaves us with a chilling question: has Jack become a killer, inspired by Sienna’s dark vision, or is this the death dealer’s work, collecting those who sought an end to their suffering?
+The ending is the most frustrating element.
+Sienna disappears, apparently reborn through the death dealer’s pact.
+A voiceover explains the unforgiven are now “reborn souls, pages in the death dealer’s diary of death.”
+The final scene shows Jack writing, a blonde woman tied up on the couch.
+Has he become a killer inspired by Sienna, or is this the death dealer collecting souls?
+The film doesn’t say.
+Deliberately.

 Flesh of the Unforgiven